jollifft/TDDMiniHack/README.md

 Now lets go back and run all of our tests again.
 If you have set everything up correctly, all of our tests should now be passing!
 Great job, we are now in the "Green" phase.

-3) Our next phase is the "Refactor" phase.
+3) Lets go ahead and create a new test.
 We want to be able to check the duration of our projects.
-We will need to refactor our project class to do this.
-However, we won't start in the project class.
-We start in our test project again.
+Again, we won't start in the project class.
+We want start in our test project like last time.
 ```c#
 [Test]
 public void ProjectHasDuration()